Why do I need to measure my calves before ordering?

 What’s considered a wide calf?

 Standard women’s boots are made with a 14 to 15 inch calf circumference.
 If you are under 5’4” tall with a 14-15 inch calf width, standard boots may be too tight for you.
-(We explain this below.)
+We explain this below.

 Do you carry wide width shoe sizes?

 Yes, in addition to offering many wide calf sizes, most WideWidths.com boots are available in three different FOOT (shoe size) widths: Medium (M), Wide (W) and Extra Wide (WW).
 Helpful tip: The letters, M, W and WW, next to the shoe size (i.e. 7WW) refer to the width of your foot, not your calf.
+If you are in between sizes or if you sometimes need to wear a larger size, please order the larger size or width since they can be made to fit smaller with an insole but they cannot be made to fit larger.

 What is the boot shaft height?

 Shaft height is the length of the boot from the base of your bare foot (not including any heels) to the top of the boot.
 The majority of our wide calf boots have a 14" - 15" shaft height.
 The shaft height of each boot is listed in the product description.
-All of the calf circumferences listed on the website are always measured at the very top of the shafts.
+All of the calf circumferences listed on the website are always measured around the outside of the boot at the very top of the shafts.
 Using a tape measure, please measure the circumference of your calf at 14" - 15" up from the base of your foot to find your correct calf size.
 If there is a portion of your calf that is wider than that measurement, then please order using the larger of the 2 measurements.

 Why does my height matter when determining my calf size?

+Please watch our video for petite ladies on this page.
 All boots are made for women who are of average height (5’5” and up), and the largest part of their calves generally line up with the widest part of the boot.
 Therefore, if you are petite (5’4” or shorter), your calf is larger at a point that is several inches lower down inside the shaft of the boot than on someone who is taller.

 If you are under 5’ 4,” please measure the circumference of your calf at its widest point instead of at the top of your calf.
 We suggest ordering a style that is approximately 1.5 - 2 inches larger than the measurement of your wider calf.
 This is accurate 95% of the time.
 If your torso is shorter and you feel you have longer legs, then you can choose a boot closer to your actual calf measurements.
 Remember, it is always preferable to have more space in the boots than to go to a smaller calf size.